Longitudinal conductivity at integer quantum Hall transitions: Introduction

 \section{Introduction}

 The Integer Quantum Hall Effect (IQHE) is a paradigmatic example of universal transport phenomenon in condensed matter physics.
-Experimentally observed in \cite{klitzing}, since then it has been the focus of extensive research in theoretical and in mathematical physics.
+Experimentally observed in \cite{klitzing}, since then it has been the focus of extensive research in theoretical and in mathematical physics \cite{G}.
 The IQHE can be explained via the formalism of linear response theory: when a gapped Hamiltonian is adiabatically perturbed by an electric field of small intensity, the resulting transverse conductivity, defined via Kubo formula, is quantized in integer multiples of $e^{2} / h$, with $e$ the electric charge and $h$ Planck's constant.
 The first theoretical works on the IQHE date back to the seminal papers \cite{laughlin, tknn, avron}.
 Since then, mathematically rigorous results established the quantization of the Hall conductivity for general lattice models \cite{BES, AS2} and the emergence of Hall plateaux as a consequence of disorder and Anderson localization \cite{AG}.
 Concerning the validity of Kubo formula from quantum dynamics, it can be proved as a consequence of the adiabatic theorem \cite{ASY}.
 Actually, for the Hall effect, Kubo formula turns out to be exact, beyond linear response \cite{KS}; see also the recent generalization \cite{MM}.
 The validity of Kubo formula has been obtained for gapped models in the continuum \cite{ES,M}, and more recently for lattice systems in presence of strong disorder \cite{dREF}.
-Concerning gapless models, the validity of Kubo formula for the edge transport properties of quantum Hall systems has been derived in \cite{PS}.
+Concerning gapless models, the validity of Kubo formula for one-dimensional systems and for the edge transport properties of quantum Hall systems has been derived in \cite{PS}, for non-interacting systems.
 In the last few years, the proof of quantization of the Hall conductivity has been extended to interacting fermions as well \cite{HM, GMPhall, BBdRF}.
-Also, the validity of Kubo formula has been justified in the many-body setting \cite{BdRF, MT, GLMP24}, and its exactness for quantum Hall systems has been proved in \cite{BRFL, WMMMT}.
+Also, the validity of Kubo formula has been justified in the many-body setting \cite{BdRF, BdRFrev, MT, henheik, GLMP24}, and its exactness for quantum Hall systems has been proved in \cite{BRFL, WMMMT}.
+Concerning interacting gapless one-dimensional systems, the validity of Kubo formula has been recently obtained in \cite{PSS}, combining the approach of \cite{GLMP24} with rigorous renormalization group methods.

 It is a well-known fact that two local, gapped Hamiltonians associated with different values of the Hall conductivity cannot be smoothly deformed one into the other, without closing the spectral gap at some point in the interpolation; this gap closure is referred to as a quantum Hall phase transition.
 Understanding the nature of this phase transition is an interesting problem in condensed matter physics.
 Let us consider the simplest case, that is non-interacting and translation-invariant systems.
 There, the spectral properties of the Hamiltonian can be analyzed in momentum space, via Bloch theory.
 In many concrete situations, it is found that at the transition point the spectral gap closes with conical intersections of the Bloch bands.
 For instance, this is the case for the Haldane model \cite{haldane}, or for the model considered in \cite{ludwig}.
 Recently, it has been proved that conical intersections at the Fermi level arise generically \cite{drouot} at Hall transitions, for a wide class of non-interacting, translation-invariant systems.